Photo: Basile Morin / Wikimedia Commons

 FAQ

 Is a Kyoto ryokan expensive?
-Very — the finest ryokan (Tawaraya, Hiiragiya) cost ¥80,000–300,000/person/night (€500–1,875) including the extraordinary kaiseki dinner and the extraordinary breakfast.
-The value equation: compare against the cost of the equivalent dinner at a separate Michelin-starred kaiseki restaurant (¥30,000–80,000/person) plus a luxury hotel room (¥30,000–60,000/night) — the ryokan rate is comparable and provides the extraordinary integrated cultural experience.
-Mid-range ryokan (¥20,000–40,000/person/night) provide the essential tatami and kaiseki experience at significantly lower cost.
+Yes — the top-tier ryokan (Tawaraya, Hiiragiya) run ¥80,000–300,000/person/night (€500–1,875), including kaiseki dinner and breakfast.
+Set against the cost of a Michelin-starred kaiseki dinner alone (¥30,000–80,000/person) plus a luxury hotel room (¥30,000–60,000/night), the ryokan rate is comparable while bundling in the full cultural experience.
+Mid-range ryokan (¥20,000–40,000/person/night) offer the essential tatami-and-kaiseki experience for considerably less.